qwang-big/Eier/README.md

 ```

 ## Load pre-defined regions
-The pre-defined promoters and enhancers regions with corresponding IDs (precompiled [hg19](https://github.com/qwang-big/irene-data/blob/master/promenh.hg19.bed), [hg38](https://github.com/qwang-big/irene-data/blob/master/promenh.hg38.bed)) need to be loaded first with:
+The pre-defined promoter and enhancer regions with corresponding IDs (precompiled [hg19](https://github.com/qwang-big/irene-data/blob/master/promenh.hg19.bed), [hg38](https://github.com/qwang-big/irene-data/blob/master/promenh.hg38.bed)) need to be loaded first with:
 ```r
 bed <- read.table('https://raw.githubusercontent.com/qwang-big/irene-data/master/promenh.hg19.bed')
 ```

 ## Import sequencing density data from BigWig files
-Read in the table containing file location, group, dataset information as a **data.frame** (named *meta* in the following case), the use
+Read in the table containing *file, group, dataset* information as a **data.frame** (named *meta* in the following case), the use
 ```r
 data <- importBW(meta, bed)
 ```
-to import the density for each regions. *ImportBW* use an external C function from [libBigWig](https://github.com/dpryan79/libBigWig), which is compiled with *Irene* during installation.
-Its output is equivalent to using *[bigWigAverageOverBed](http://hgdownload.soe.ucsc.edu/admin/exe/)* if BigWig files were processed separately, which can be loaded with another [procedure](#bigwigaverageoverbed) instead.
+to import the density for each region. *ImportBW* use an external C function from [libBigWig](https://github.com/dpryan79/libBigWig), which is compiled with *Irene* during installation.
+Its output is equivalent to the *[bigWigAverageOverBed](http://hgdownload.soe.ucsc.edu/admin/exe/)* program, which can process BigWig files multithreadingly with another [procedure](#bigwigaverageoverbed) instead.

 ## Filter out unspecific enhancers
-We only took the regions which are more likely to be true enhancers, therefore we use the following function to get the indices which overlapped with enhancer histone marks (H3K4me1 in the following case).
+We only took the regions which are more likely to be true enhancers, therefore the following function is used to get the indices which overlapped with enhancer histone marks (H3K4me1 in the following case).
 The peaks identified by Roadmap Epigenetics Project were retrieved from [http://egg2.wustl.edu/roadmap/data/byFileType/peaks/consolidated](http://egg2.wustl.edu/roadmap/data/byFileType/peaks/consolidated), and run:
 ```r
 i <- filterPeak(c("E003-H3K4me1.narrowPeak","E006-H3K4me1.narrowPeak"), bed, group=1:2)
 ```
- <a id="precompiled">**Precompiled R data files in our test cases (see following) contain all the above mentioned objects (_meta, bed, data, i_) for the following tests**.
+ <a id="precompiled">**Below are the precompiled R data files in our test cases (see following) contain all the above mentioned objects (_meta, bed, data, i_) for the following tests**.

 | Cancer / primary cells | Controls |
 |------------------------|----------|